Local Human Resources

 Training budgets are established at the department level.
 UCOP Learning and Development also offers many in-house learning opportunities at no cost and can design, at the department’s request, specific training as needed.

-You may contact your supervisor or HR Business Partner.
+You may contact your supervisor or HR Business Partner, or check the Human Resources Performance Appraisal Resouce website.
 If you believe there is a problem with the way your performance review is being administered, please contact your HR Business Partner.